-There is nothing in OHS/WHS legislation which specifically addresses steps and/or stairs.
-Both the employer and the person with management and control of a workplace have, under their general duty of care, a legal duty to ensure that the workplace is safe and without risks to health.
+There is nothing in OHS/WHS legislation that specifically addresses steps and stairs in the workplace.
+However, both employers and individuals in control of a workplace have a legal duty, under their general duty of care, to ensure a safe and healthy work environment.

-The specific requirements for the construction of stairways, platforms, landings and so on, however, are found elsewhere - as builders, architects etc would be aware.
-Steps and stairs must now comply with the Building Code of Australia - which has been given the status of building regulation by Australia's states and territories.
+The specific regulations pertaining to the construction of stairways, platforms, landings, and similar structures are found elsewhere and are typically known to builders and architects.
+Steps and stairs must adhere to the Building Code of Australia, which has been designated as a building regulation by the states and territories of Australia.

-The following is taken from the NCC 2015 Building Code of Australia (Volume one - commercial buildings) and is for information only - please check the Building Code for more information - this has not yet been checked against the 2016 NCC.
+The following is taken from the NCC 2019 Building Code of Australia (Volume one - commercial buildings) and is for information only - please check the Building Code for more information.

 A stairway must have -

 - not more than 18 nor less than 2 risers in each flight; and

 - (generally except in certain circumstances as set out in D2.13 b & c*): going (G), riser (R) and quantity (2R + G) in accordance with the Table below); and